Most Common Mistakes During Seawall Construction (And How to Avoid Them)

 Oscar Souffront

-If you're building a seawall in South Florida, one mistake could cost you tens of thousands of dollars—or worse, damage your waterfront property.
+If you're building a seawall in South Florida, one mistake could cost you tens of thousands of dollars — or worse, cause long-term damage to your waterfront property.
 In this guide, we break down the most common mistakes made during seawall construction and how to avoid them with expert-backed strategies.

 Why Proper Seawall Construction Matters in South Florida